getcollective-ai/docs/PLAN.md

 - Executes each step in planning stage sequentially
 - After completing each step can revise steps (similar to AutoGPT)
-- At any point user can pause execution and redirect it
+- At any point user can pause execution and redirect with NL

 # Architecture